jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

 ### Deploy Strimzi Operator

 The [**project repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-deploy) keeps manifest files that can be used to deploy the *Strimzi Operator*, Kafka cluster and Kafka management app.
 If you want to download a different version of the operator, you can download the relevant manifest file by specifying the desired version.
 By default, the manifest file assumes that the resources are deployed in the *myproject* namespace.
-As we deploy them in the *default* namespace, however, we need to change the resource namespace using [sed](https://www.gnu.org/software/sed/manual/sed.html) accordingly.
+As we deploy them in the *default* namespace, however, we need to change the resource namespace using [sed](https://www.gnu.org/software/sed/manual/sed.html).
 The operator can be deployed using `kubectl create`.

 ```bash
 ## download and deploy strimzi oeprator